storybookjs/marko/addons/controls/README.md

 ### Auto-generated args

-To upgrade your story to an Args story, simply modify it to accept an args object. **NOTE:** you may need to refresh the browser at this point.
+To upgrade your story to an Args story, modify it to accept an args object. **NOTE:** you may need to refresh the browser at this point.

 ```jsx
 export const Basic = (args) => {